 Yes.
 You can sell your home in foreclosure to a cash home buyer, but you’ll receive a lesser cash offer compared to selling it through a real estate agent.
 In exchange for an offer below market value, you will be able to sell fast (as short as 7 days) and sell as-is meaning no repairs.

 When facing foreclosure, an offer from a buyer that covers the mortgage and provides you with some cash, is a great deal.

-Key Takeaways: Can You Sell a House in Foreclosure in Nebraska?
+Key Takeaways: Can You Sell a House in Foreclosure Nebraska?

-There is no rule that prevents you from selling your house in foreclosure in Nebraska; however, the process is more complex compared to selling a typical property since there is a short deadline.
+There is no rule that prevents you from selling your house in foreclosure; however, the process is more complex compared to selling a typical Nebraska property since there is a short deadline.

 That said, once you receive a Notice of Default, you must take action immediately (that is, if you know you cannot pay the bank what you owe due to potential bankruptcy).

 Get the contact info of an expert real estate agent and give him a call— this increases your chances of receiving a competitive cash offer.
 Don’t wait until it’s almost the date of the foreclosure auction before searching for home buyers.

 If you don't have much time left until the auction, you can reach out to us here at Sell My House Fast.
 We have helped many homeowners avoid foreclosure right before auction by offering cash for their house (our offers are free).
 Fill out the form below or call us at (844) 207-0788.